 High glucose levels are associated with increased risk for thrush, also a type of fungal infection.
 Additionally, individuals with diabetes are likely to have a dry mouth.
-The condition is also associated with an increased risk for mouth ulcers, cavities or dental caries, soreness, and dental infections.
+The condition is also associated with an increased risk for mouth ulcer, cavities or dental caries, soreness, and dental infections.

 You should make sure that you visit your dentist every six months to ensure that any infection will be treated as early as possible.
 Remember, minor dental problems can quickly escalate, and a routine visit to your dentist will help identify these problems.